Makefile

 It accepts a couple of arguments to customize its behavior:

-• GOTEST_FLAGS adjuts the flags sent to go test.
-Run go help testflag to know more about the available flags.
+TFORMATadjusts the output format used bygotestsum(default:short),GOTEST_FLAGSadjuts the flags sent togo test.
+Rungo help testflagto know more about the available flags.

 Some usage examples: